tandrewnichols/grunt-md/README.md

 ### Options

+All of the following options are optional.
+Defaults are indicated where applicable.

 #### Wrapper

-Optional.
 The html template in which to embed the compiled markdown.
 If supplied, the compiled markdown will be available as `content`, and any yml front-matter will be available as defined above.

 ```javascript
 grunt.initConfig({